A2va/dai-file-transfer/README.md

 `curl -X PUT -F "file=@/path/to/your/file" http://localhost:8080/upload/{filename}`

-The server will respond with a code to authenticate the user to modify/delete the file later and an downloadId that will be used to download the file.
+The server will respond with a code to authenticate the user to modify/delete the file later and an fileId that will be used to download the file.

 #### 2.1.2 Download a file

 `curl -X GET http://localhost:8080/download/{id} -o file.txt`

-Using the downloadId as `{id}`.
+Using the fileId as `{id}`.

 #### 2.1.3 Modify a file

 `curl -X PATCH -F "file=@/path/to/your/file" http://localhost:8080/modify/{id}?authCode={code}`

-Using the downloadId as `{id}` and the code provided by the server when the file was uploaded as `{code}`.
+Using the fileId as `{id}` and the code provided by the server when the file was uploaded as `{code}`.

 #### 2.1.4 Delete a file

 `curl -X DELETE http://localhost:8080/delete/{id}?authCode={code}`

-Using the downloadId as `{id}` and the code provided by the server when the file was uploaded as `{code}`.
+Using the fileId as `{id}` and the code provided by the server when the file was uploaded as `{code}`.

 ## 3. Get the project